 There’s a singular ray of sunshine that beams down upon income property owners each spring as they hunker down with their accountant to prepare their federal income tax return.

-It’s that powerful combination of tax benefits and investment returns that help keep investors interested in rental properties.
+It’s that potent combination of tax benefits and investment returns that help keep investors interested in rental properties.